-Child Find / 45 Day Screener Contact:
+Child Find / 45 Day Screener Contact: (480) 456-6678

-Name: Jessica Benenson

-jessica.benenson@primaveratech.org

-(480) 456-6678

 Evaluation

 In order to determine a child's eligibility for special education and related services, schools are mandated to conduct a comprehensive and personalized evaluation as per the requirements of the Individuals with Disabilities Education Act (IDEA).
 This evaluation is carried out by a multidisciplinary evaluation team (MET), consisting of IEP team members and qualified professionals.